New buildings on station car park

-Brookgate are preparing to submit a new planning application in early 2018 for an ‘Aparthotel’ above a multi-storey car park plus a hostel-style hotel plus offices for accommodation for rail staff.
+Brookgate are preparing to submit a new planning application in autumn 2018 for an ‘aparthotel’ above a multi-storey car park plus a business centre:

-Block F2: budget hotel/hostel rooms with 400 beds, plus railway staff offices and accommodation, between 4½ and 5½ six storeys high, backing onto Ravensworth Gardens.
+- Block F2: business centre and railway staff offices, 3 and 5 storeys high, backing onto Ravensworth Gardens.

 We are deeply concerned that Brookgate has already pushed the envelope on what they have built to date, adding floors and mass to create what most people are describing as ugly, characterless blocks.

-If you have questions about the plans, please contact Laura Fisher at Bidwells (01223 559546).
-If you have any questions about the comments on the plans please contact Sarah Dyer (01223 457153), the lead planning officer for this development.
+If you have questions about the plans, please contact Anthony Child at Bidwells (01223 559323).
+If you have any questions about the comments on the plans please contact Eileen Paterson (01223 457153), the lead planning officer for this development.
 There is a website with contact details for all the buildings on the CB1 site: CB1 Community.

 Our feedback to Brookgate